Version control has a range of benefits over in-org development which makes it a great choice for small and large development teams alike.

 The master branch of a repository becomes the source of truth for tracking changes and resolving conflicts.
 Everyone in the development team can see at a glance what code is currently ready for release and what is being worked on in branches.
 This simplifies releases and ensures the whole team is aware of what is currently live.

 Manage code conflicts and deployment risk

 The importance of this can’t be overestimated - with in-org development, finding and resolving conflicts would only happen at the point of release to sandbox or production.
 Release windows are often tight, and unexpected delays can have big impacts on the business.
-Using version control, teams can handle conflicts when merging branches, and the result is ready to be deployed completely as-is to any subsequent environments for testing.
+Using version control, teams can handle conflicts when merging branches, and the result is ready to be deployed to any subsequent environments for testing.
 This happens as a natural part of the development workflow, rather than a week or two down the line when it’s being deployed.

 Enable parallel development streams

 By allowing each developer to work in their own branch, multiple development streams can easily be maintained.
 Teams no longer have to worry about another user accidentally modifying an item they are working on, or trying to disentangle their changes in a shared sandbox.
 This also helps separate feature work from hotfixes.

 Maintain a full audit trail

 Through commits, all changes are annotated and associated with a team member so the whole team is able to monitor and track who made these changes and why.
 This can be invaluable if they ever need to go back to review historical work or bring new team members up to speed, and is a requirement of some compliance regulations.